Lactose94/LP-Machine-Learning/README.md

 Dieses Package versucht die wesentlichen Funktionalitäten des Kernels zu fokussieren.
 ### Funktionen:
 - `linear_kernel(descriptor1: np.array, descriptor2: np.array) -> float`
-- `linear_grad(q: float, R1: np.array, R2: np.array, dr=None) -> np.array`.
-This returns the building block for the tensor, from which we will fit the forces.
-Can give the distance between the two input vectors, if it is already calculated. **Insert reference to mathematical documentation**
 - `gaussian_kernel(descriptor1: np.array, descriptor2: np.array, sigma: float) -> float`
+- `grad_scalar(q: float, dr: np.array) -> np.array:` Erstell aus einem Array aus Abständen die Vorfaktoren für die jeweiligen Differenzvektoren, die zu diesem abstand korrespondieren.
+- `def linear_force_subrow(q: np.array, config1: configuration, descriptors_array: np.array) -> np.array:` Builds the force matrix elements for config1 given a set of descriptors, in the *linear* case.
+For example, if we have two configurations, then the function will build the matrix element T^(1,k=1,...,Nions, l=1...,3)_(2,i=1,...,Nions).
+If given a complete set of descriptors i.e (Nconf * Nions, n_q) it builds the rows of the coefficient matrix for the given configuration.

 ### Die Kernel-Klasse
 Diese dient als wrapper um die übrigen Funktionalität dem User gebündelt zur Verfügung zu stellen
 #### Variablen:
 - `kernel`: Enthält den gewünschten Kernel als Funktion.
 #### Methods
-- `matrix_element`: supply a set of descriptors for a configuration and **one element** of the set of **all** available configuration (vectors) and retrieve the corresponding matrix-element wrt the given kernel.
+- `energy_matrix_element`: supply a set of descriptors for a configuration and **one element** of the set of **all** available configuration (vectors) and retrieve the corresponding energy matrix-element wrt the given kernel.
-- `build_subrow`: Takes as input two configurations and will return part of the row of the coefficient matrix.
+- `energy_subrow`: Takes as input two configurations and will return part of the row of the energy coefficient matrix.
 If we have the configurations alpha, beta, then we get the row `[K^alpha_(beta, 1), ..., K^alpha_(beta, Nions)]`
+- `force_submat`: takes as input two configurations and just applies the correct submatrix (linear or gaussian) to them.